Mercan Group

 No. Canada permits dual and multiple citizenship.
 You can hold Canadian and U.S. citizenship simultaneously.
 Note that the U.S. position on dual citizenship is also permissive in practice, but consult a tax adviser about U.S. tax-on-worldwide-income obligations.

-Can my children become Canadian if I'm granted citizenship?
+Can my children become Canadian once my citizenship is confirmed?

 Why are Quebec records harder?